spayne/soft_knuckles/README.md

 # Soft Knuckles OpenVR Device Driver

-Device driver to emulate Valve's Knuckles EV2 controller.
+An OpenVR input device driver.
+To ensure the coverage is complete it's meant to align with how Valve's Knuckles EV2 driver exposes inputs.

 It's intended for developers to use as a starting point for further driver development.